A monuments walking route through Baku: statues, poets and memory

 Toward the Old City

 The route naturally drifts toward Icherisheher, the walled Old City, where the Maiden Tower and Palace of the Shirvanshahs shift the story from modern statuary to medieval architecture.
 It is a clean handoff from "who Baku honors" to "how old Baku is."
-For the wider case on the capital, read why visit Baku.

 How to walk it well